AsaiAshita/Amazon-Price-Tracker/README.md

 <string> = a string of text
 ```
 If executed with no arguments, the script updates the price of the items stored in the local database
+Moreover, if you want to customize the plots printed in the terminal, you can do so by modifying lines 24-27 of the script, while setting the value at line 21 (`customized_plots`) to `True`.
+Please refer to [Plotext's documentation](https://github.com/piccolomo/plotext/blob/master/readme/aspect.md#colors) for how you can customize your plots.

 # Deleting the database
 If you want to delete the entire database, simply delete the .db file contained in the /data folder (which the script will automatically create whenever it is first launched).